 On the third day, we pay a visit to Mandai Zoo on the way back to JB.
 Again, we saved the River Cruise and Night Safari for the next visit.

-Sighh... we supposed to visit Australia this year, but....
+Sighh...
+We were supposed to visit Australia this year, but...

 Comments